Qluxzz/Orkester/README.md

 # Orkester (swedish for orchestra)
 WIP Web based music player for local music

-Built using Gofiber and React
+Built using Gofiber and Elm

 ## Screenshots
 ### Search results